Lui-Lop/mp-matrices-maven/README.md

 Overview:

 Creates a matrix that stores value in a two dimensional structure.
-Allowing values to be changed or removed.
+Allowing rows, colums, and single indices to be changed, removed, or added.

 ---